mate-academy/azure_task_17_work_with_dns/README.md

 Pro tip: if you are stuck with any of the implementation steps, run `scripts/generate-artifacts.ps1` and `scripts/validate-artifacts.ps1`.
 The validation script might give you a hint on what to do.

+## Results of the initial task code review:

+1. Code was refactored for better readability
+2. URLs in the Install script and in Powershell code were amended to properly refer to my updated code
+3. VM deployment process was reworked through the `New-AzVMConfig` + `...` + `New-AzVM` form in order to:

+    * set proper OS disk size to meet the "Free services for 12 months" limitations
+    * set custom names, instead of random generic ones for:

+      * OS disks
+      * Network Interface Configurations
+      * IP Configs
+      * Boot Diagnostic Storage Account

+## The Task's Scope Solution:

+1. Private DNS Zone was created with `New-AzPrivateDnsZone`
+2. Both deployed VMs had private subdomain DNS auto-assigned using `New-AzPrivateDnsVirtualNetworkLink`
+3. Web VM subdomain was reassigned to `DesiredSubdomain` "**todo**" using `New-AzPrivateDnsRecordSet`
+    where:

+    * Name refers to desired subdomain
+    * PrivateDnsRecords's record is constructed as `oldSubdomainName`.`privateDnsZoneName`